Vinod95-git/Synthesizing-Fingerprint-Images/README.md

 ## How to use the model

 You can download the model from above google drive link.
 Please update the arguments in Improved-WGAN.py file according to the path were dataset is stored and output path where synthetic fingerprint images needs to be stored.
+In the 3rd argument you can specify the total number of synthetic fingerprints you need.